Background

 Market and Model

 The optional Technology pack adds wireless charging, Comfort Access, logo projection from the exterior mirrors, a frameless automatically dimming interior mirror and adaptive LED headlights.
 The Technology Plus Pack includes all this, plus upgrades the cabin to the BMW Live Cockpit Professional package, which gives you a HeadUp Display and BMW's Parking Assistant Plus system.
-Luxury options includes a panoramic glass roof and an uprated Harman Kardon hifi system which features an output of 205 watts and comprises 12 speakers, featuring illuminated logos and integrated behind stainless steel panels.
+Luxury options include a panoramic glass roof and an uprated Harman Kardon hifi system which features an output of 205 watts and comprises 12 speakers, featuring illuminated logos and integrated behind stainless steel panels.

 A contrasting finish for the roof in high gloss black is available as an additional option.
 The optional M Sport Pro pack also adds extended M High gloss Shadow Line elements to the BMW Kidney Grille, plus with this pack you get an M rear spoiler and M Sport brakes with a red high gloss finish, plus (on the M235 xDrive) M Sport front seats.